Isolated Liquidity Pools

 A Collection of Single-Asset Pools

-Lynx's unique liquidity pool design enables permissionless listings of collateral assets, allowing anyone to list new tokens to Lynx.
-Permissionless listings are handled seamlessly behind the scenes by creating a new pool for each listed token, then automatically adding the token as a selectable option on the trading interface.
-Through permissionless listings, traders no longer need to hold blue-chip assets like BTC, ETH, or DAI to trade perpetuals as trading becomes accessible to thousands of long-tail asset holders across DeFi.
+Lynx's liquidity pool design enables permissionless listings of collateral assets to be allowed in the future, allowing anyone to list new tokens to Lynx.
+Permissionless listings can be handled seamlessly behind the scenes by creating a new pool for each listed token, then automatically adding the token as a selectable option on the trading interface.
+Through permissionless listings, traders would no longer need to hold blue-chip assets like BTC, ETH, or DAI to trade perpetuals as trading becomes accessible to thousands of long-tail asset holders across DeFi.

 Last updated